 Look for rebates and programs that improve your payback and help the community:

-How to act now: find your annual kWh savings estimate, get your region’s grid intensity, and check your utility’s rebate and DR pages.
-These factors can materially change both your private ROI and the collective benefit to your community — a thread you’ll run through when you build your personal ROI check next.
+To act now: find your annual kWh savings estimate, get your region’s grid intensity, and check your utility’s rebate and demand-response pages.
+These factors can materially change both your personal ROI and the broader benefit to your community.

 A Practical Decision Framework and How to Run Your Own ROI Check